Who I amCommunity Maker

 - I'm a few classes short of a BS in Environmental Resource Management with a concentration in Housing.

 - I'm interested in the built environment, environmental issues, tech stuff and things where those intersect.

-I run a whole bunch of websites on a wide variety of topics and I have worked as a freelance writer for years.
-I also edit resumes sometimes.
+I run a bunch of websites on a variety of topics and I have worked as a freelance writer for years.
+I also edit resumes.

 My knowledge of the subject comes from a college class at SFSU called Homelessness and Public Policy, 5.7 years of sleeping in a tent myself and years of writing about the topic.

 In May 2001, I was diagnosed with a serious genetic disorder.
 I was not quite 36 years old.
 Getting a correct diagnosis was very empowereing and I've been getting healthier ever since.

 - I'm currently drug free.
 (But I'm not anti drug.
 Instead, I'm pro health.)

 - My condition is managed with diet and lifestyle.